YoussefSGhatas/ip-project-grader/README.md

 ### code-directory
 ---
 inside the \<team-form> directoy:
 There should be at least:
 1. requirements.yml: conda requirements file.
 2. main.py: main python file.
 3. DockerFile: to construct docker image.
 Shouldn't be changed.
 4. docker-compose.yml: to run docker image with parameters.
 Change image only. as written in the todo inside the file.
 5. All other code files.
+### Other folders

-b. output-folder: it will conatain the output texts after executing the code. it must be outside code directory.
+output-folder: it will conatain the output texts after executing the code. it must be outside code directory.

-c. test-cases-folder: it should contain test cases images. it must be outside code directory.
+test-cases-folder: it should contain test cases images. it must be outside code directory.

 ** Don't use spaces in any directory path.